EECi/home/_pages/intro.md

   - image
   - layout
 intro:
-  - excerpt: 'Welcome to our website.
-Centered with `type="center"`'
+  - excerpt: 'Here are our featured projects.
+Click to find out more, or to find our all our projects past and present go to our projects page'
 feature_row1:
   - image_path: /Images/ssenv/main_ssenv.jpg
     image_caption: "Image courtesy of Nick and Monika"